matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-three.md

 +++

 This is part three of Rusoto code generation.
 The first two parts went over how code inside a crate is generated.
-In in post, we'll take a look at how we make the crate for an AWS service.
+In this post, we'll take a look at how we make the crate for an AWS service.

 <!--more-->